Multiscale reverse-time-migration-type imaging using the dyadic parabolic decomposition of phase space: Parametrix

 The amplitude of $S_{+}(t) \, \half \ii B^{-1}$, then becomes

 to leading order; we denote this amplitude by $\widetilde{a}_{+}(y,t,\xi)$.
 The amplitude $a_{-}$ follows from time reversal: $a_{-}(y,t,\xi) = \overline{a_{+}(y,t,-\xi)}$.

-In the case of conjugate points, we use the semi-group property of $S(t,s)$ and decompose the time step into smaller time steps such that in each step the formation of caustics is avoided.
+In the case of conjugate points, we use the semigroup property of $S(t,s)$ and decompose the time step into smaller time steps such that in each step the formation of caustics is avoided.
+Numerically, the size of the smaller time steps can be determined by monitoring the rank-deficiency of $W_1^t$, see \cite{dHUVW:2013} for a more general point of view and Subsection \ref{sec:comprtc} for an application.